A tale of crushing security lapses and missed chances to stop the man who shot Trump - WTOP News

 Three minutes later, a local officer was hoisted up the squat roof by another officer, who saw Crooks with the rifle, laying down and pointing the weapon toward him.
 “He’s armed,” the officer radioed to his squad.
 “He’s got a long gun.”

-That message did not get to the Secret Service.
+That message did not make it to key Secret Service officials.
 The shots were fired 30 seconds later.

 Trump changed — and didn’t — after the attack